NU-Digital-Cultures/Trout/Project Research/TenantHandbookIdeas.md

 # Our 'Tenant Handbook' section of our app
 ## This file looks at existing services that have a similar agenda to our 'handbook'/ tenant guide idea, evaluates them, and forms ideas for our own handbook based off these evaluations
-Based on the stories we received from survey participants, a 'handbook' feature would be useful in empowering tenants (which is HtN's aim) with the knowledge and tools to demand safe, secure, well-kept, and professionally managed homes to live in
+Based on the stories we received from survey participants, a 'handbook' feature would be useful in empowering tenants (which is HtN's aim) with the knowledge and tools to demand safe, secure, well-kept, and professionally managed homes to live in.
 <br>

 ## The Private Renting Service

  ### Newcastle City Council (2024) *Private Rented Service Newcastle*.
 Available at: https://www.newcastle.gov.uk/private-rented-service-newcastle (Accessed: 1 April 2024).
-- In partnership with Newcastle City Council, 'The Private Rented Service Newcastle'"supports landlords and tenants in the private sector"
+- In partnership with Newcastle City Council, 'The Private Rented Service Newcastle' "supports landlords and tenants in the private sector"

 <br>